turingschool/curriculum/source/projects/gaming/metro-getting-started.markdown

 title: Metro - Getting Started
 sidebar: true
 ---

-# What is Metro?
+## What is Metro?

 Metro is a framework built around [Gosu](http://www.libgosu.org/).
 The goal of Metro is to make it fun and easy for Ruby developers to make games.
-It does this by codifying several common 2D gaming concepts, relying on conventions over configuration, and removing the tedium of common tasks.
+It does this by codifying several common 2D gaming concepts, relying on convention over configuration, and removing the tedium of common tasks.

 {% archive jumpstartlab@metro_gaming_tutorial setup Download this Code! %}
 This contains the directory structure and files required to get started with Metro.
+Or you can [view it on GitHub](https://github.com/JumpstartLab/metro_gaming_tutorial).
 {% endarchive %}

 &nbsp;